MadaraUchiha-314/blog/NTC.md

 759301153995587786295940234337835566939818242933338764992626636151840060018287495175071640381085598621485324153512723306029347944398765220195985610285655148360429689570446991855700752025872155835192912833873171105200576475258000980674946417119578990569901912595362864383826160631207564428245219788870979717427639960592692739718067446610883944074742923064162539957869762709941009094660335117010525554194337335483429829570293294530317689382387199365645018871418582530303530942736407739032184541272768141863716754690767416741919411494261600447044209989519846225463497405337399025250428219525640436125838929594312133227
 ```

-We quickly realize that the problem has escalated and we need more powerful methods than our handy mobile app calculator to tell the answer.
+We quickly realize that the problem has escalated in complexity and we need more powerful methods than our handy mobile app calculator to tell the answer.
 Although there are some fancy algorithms to [test the primality] of a number, but most of them require some amount of non-trivial computing.

 Humans soon found the need for inventing devices to help with such hard arithmetic operations and hence came to be the [calculator].